 Learn more about Tendinopathy or Tenosynovitis (Tendon Pain).
 A tendon is the part of the muscle that inserts onto the bone or another part of the body.

 - Pain with activity

 - Mild swelling or thickening of the tendon

-We’re excited to be featured as part of this year’s Operation Transformation series.
+We were excited to be featured as part of last year’s Operation Transformation series.

 Importance of Injury Prevention

 Hear from Chartered Physiotherapist Ronan Carolan from Co.Cavan about the importance of Injury Prevention featured in Episode 1 of the series.